kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/chart/README.md

 -->
 </canvas>
 ```

-It is possible to provide the chart data by comma separated values and use the JSON string within the HTML comment to configure the chart layout.
+It is possible to provide the chart data by comma-separated values and use the JSON string within the HTML comment to configure the chart layout.

 ```html
 <canvas class="stretch" data-chart="line">